-    The Smart balance brand of cooking oil is a combination of olive, canola, and soy that is rich in Omega 3, 6, and 9 fatty acids.
+The Smart Balance brand of cooking oil is a combination of olive, canola, and soy and is rich in Omega 3, 6, and 9 fatty acids.
 Should you run out of skin lotion or simply desire to try something different, rub a little of the oil you use for cooking your foods on your body.
 Your skin will feel silky smooth and it will get much-needed moisture nourishment from the fatty acids as well.

 2. Massage Oil

 Warm about a half cup of your cooking oil and massage it on your arms and legs.
 You and your spouse can give each other massage therapy by using the oil on the neck, back, and rest of the body.
 You will save the time and expense of a professional masseuse and be pampered inside your own home.
 If you or your significant other have problems with joint pain, or other aches, try rubbing a little of the oil on the problem area on a regular basis.
 If problems persist, please contact your physician and seek the medical attention of a doctor.

 Livestrong says that if you can eat it, then it's ok for your skin and hair.
 Since vegetable oils have phytochemicals and nutrients that moisturize, protect, and strengthen our skin, using lotion and oil topically is not dissimilar to ingestion.
 For this reason, there is no need to purchase expensive tubes of hot oil treatments from a store.
 You can warm a little oil in the microwave or a pan on the stove and use it just as you would a commercial product.
 Massage it into your hair and scalp, leave it for two or three minutes then rinse it out.